 - Prioritize Fit Over Everything Else: The most advanced suit won't help if it doesn't fit correctly.
 A proper competitive fit should feel like a second skin, providing compression without restricting your range of motion, giving you the confidence you need on the blocks.

-What Makes a Competitive Suit Worth It?
+Is a Competitive Swim Suit Really Worth It?

 Let’s be real: a high-performance tech suit is an investment.
 When you see the price tag, it’s fair to ask what you’re really paying for.
 The answer is simple: you’re paying for speed.
 These suits are less like clothing and more like a piece of high-tech equipment engineered for a single purpose—to help you swim faster on race day.